The Digestive Process: How Is Food Digested in the Stomach?

 Few activities in life seem as natural as eating and drinking.
 You do them every day without giving them much thought.
 Yet, what happens inside your body after you eat is complex.
 The digestive process pulls out the energy you need to function, and then throws out what’s left behind.

 When you chew and swallow, a well-orchestrated chain of events takes place inside your body that you are not aware of.
 Peristalsis is an involuntary muscular action that pushes food through your digestive system.
 It is an important part of the digestive process.
 If you were to watch this process on an X-ray, it would almost look like an ocean wave pushing food from one organ to the next.
-In the first step of this journey, food moves down your esophagus, from your throat to your stomach.
+In the first step of this journey, food moves down your food pipe (esophagus).
+This takes it from your throat to your stomach.

 What goes on in the stomach